WWII in HD

 World War II in HD is a History Channel television series that chronicles the hardships of World War II, using rare films shot in color never seen on television before.
 The episodes premiered on five consecutive days in mid-November 2009, with two episodes per day.
-The series is narrated by Gary Sinise and was produced by Lou Reda Productions in Easton, Pennsylvania, United States.
+The series is narrated by Gary Sinise and was produced by Lou Reda Productions in Easton, Pennsylvania.

 Featured people

 Jimmie Kanaya

 The son of Japanese immigrants, who served in the U.S. Army and was imprisoned in Europe.
 He is the first American soldier of Japanese descent to become an officer in the U.S. Army.
 He is portrayed by James Kyson Lee.
 Jimmie Kanaya went on to serve with distinction in the Korean War and Vietnam.
 He died on November 7, 2019, at the age of 99, the last living person featured in the WWII in HD documentary series.

 Jack Werner

 Retired 1st Sergeant Hans "Jack" Werner (born in Vienna, Austria) was an Austrian-American member of the H and S Company, 13th Combat Engineer Battalion, 7th Infantry Division of the Army.
 Being Jewish, Hans fled Austria to the United States after the annexation of Austria by Nazi Germany.
 Hans, who changed his "far too German" name to Jack, traveled to Hollywood to become an actor.
 He later joined the 7th Infantry Division, stationed at Camp Ord, California, as a private months before the attack on Pearl Harbor and although he wanted to fight in Europe, he was stationed with "undisciplined" on Attu Island during the Battle of Attu.
 After the Battle of Kwajalein and Battle of Leyte Gulf, Werner participated in Battle of Okinawa and after the war ended, he retired to live with his re-united wife and had 3 children.
 He died on July 17, 2011.
 He is portrayed by Justin Bartha.